"Going to Great Pains: Exploring Ana Mendieta and Kiki Smith's Gestures of Suffering" in Confluence (May 2020)

 PhD, University of Toronto - English (Incoming, 2022)

-My doctoral research will focus on bodily comportment and form in contemporary feminist theory, literature, and film.
-My dissertation is prospectively titled "Posing Freedom" and will engage closely with theories of gesture, posture, movement, and bodily relation established by thinkers like Adriana Cavarero, Sara Ahmed, Judith Butler, Bonnie Honig, and others.
+My doctoral research will focus on bodily comportment and its relationship to sociality, ethics, and politics in contemporary feminist theory, literature, and film.
+My dissertation is prospectively titled "Posing Alternatives" and will engage closely with theories of gesture, posture, movement, and bodily relation in conversation with thinkers like Adriana Cavarero, Sara Ahmed, Judith Butler, Bonnie Honig, and others.

 M.A., University of Toronto - English (2021-2022)